SorensenUCSC/CSE110A-sp2023/overview.md

 ## Quiz

 There will be a quiz for each lecture.
-These quizes will be assigned immediately after class and you will have until the next class starts to do them.
-Your answers are **not** graded, but your submission is.
-These are meant to test your understanding.
-These will account for 10% of your class grade.
-We reserve the right to remove points on an individual basis if we feel that there is not sufficient effort put into the quiz.
+These quizes will be assigned immediately after class and you will have until the next class starts to do them. .
+These are meant to test your understanding, and will not be graded for correctness, but instead, graded for engagement.
+Any multiple choice question will be awarded full points: any open response question will be graded on if there was some sign of engagement (e.g., a few thoughtful sentences written).
+These quizes will account for 10% of your class grade.

 You can miss up to 3 quizes without penalty.